 IR cannot consider work from anyone currently or recently affiliated with Indiana University, which includes those who have studied at or worked for IU in the past 4 years.

-If you have been published in IR, please wait two years before submitting again.
+If you have been published in IR, please wait 1 year before submitting again in the same genre.

-All work must be previously unpublished, which includes works posted to personal blogs, online journals or magazines, or any part of a thesis or dissertation that has been published electronically.
+All work must be previously unpublished, which includes works posted to personal blogs, online journals, or magazines.

 HOW TO WITHDRAW A PIECE:

-If you have submitted a simultaneous submission that is accepted elsewhere or have another reason to withdraw your submission, we ask that you please email email@example.com with the following information:
+If you have submitted a simultaneous submission that is accepted elsewhere or have another reason to withdraw your submission, please withdraw through Submittable.
+If you need to withdraw a single work from a submission containing multiple pieces, please use Submittable's "Message" feature to send us a message detailing which piece(s) should be withdrawn.